btholt/jsmvc-pres/presenters-notes/react.md

 - Here we bind to the events using `onClick` and `onChange`.
 From there we take the events, gather the necessary info, and pass it back up to the parent's functions.
 - A good pattern is to handle events on the child compoents and handle the data changes on the parents.
 It is possible to simply bind a parent's method to handle the events but it's an antipattern; try to keep the handling of the data as close to the source as possible.
 In this case, the events happen on the child, so handle it there.
 The data changes at the parent level so handle it there.
+- You're not actually typing into the input.
+You're actually creating a synthetic event in the virtual DOM that then is updating the real DOM via its stored, state values.
 - Let's look at it.
 Notice you can now change the completed status and update the text of the todos.

 ```javascript